-Type 5 Enneagram: The Quest for Knowledge
+Type 5: The Search for Knowledge and Insight

 Type 5 individuals are introspective, curious, and driven by a desire to understand the world around them.
 They thrive on acquiring new information and often become experts in their fields of interest.
 Their analytical minds and thirst for knowledge make them invaluable problem-solvers and innovative thinkers.